 Format: 3-round quads, usually with one round on each of the first three Tuesdays in the month.
 Some or all of the sections may run as a Swiss or round robin with more than three rounds and/or four players depending on circumstances (number of players, number of Tuesdays in a month, etc.).
 By mutual agreement players may schedule their game at another day and/or time generally as long as it’s scheduled after the previous Tuesday night and before the following Tuesday night.
 The official US Chess regular ratings are generally used.

 Time Control: 40/90,SD/30;d5 (forty moves in ninety minutes followed by sudden death in thirty minutes, with a five second delay each move starting from move one).
 Clocks without delay capability use 40/90,SD/30;d0.
-Bring a digital clock if you have one (boards, pieces, notation sheets, and pens/pencils provided).
+A few digital clocks are provided for this tournament but bring one if you have one (boards, pieces, notation sheets, and pens/pencils are provided).

 Schedule: On-site registration runs from 7:15-7:30pm.
 Rounds begin each Tuesday at approximately 7:30pm.

 Entry Fee: $15, $10 for PCC members.
 Pay during registration with cash or check payable to Portland Chess Club.